Jon Horn

 Jon holds a master's degree in broadcast journalism from the University of Southern California's Annenberg School for Communication and Journalism, and a bachelor's degree in communication from UC Santa Barbara.
 He is a native San Diegan and a graduate of La Jolla High School.

-Jon has been a huge fan of the Chargers since he was eight years old.
-One of his best memories is of the team's 1994 Super Bowl run.
 Jon is a big movie buff who enjoys a good thriller, and he also loves a thought-provoking novel.
 He also likes to walk long distances for physical and mental exercise.

-Finally, Jon is passionate about driving a stick shift -- his current car has a manual transmission, but he knows they're only going to get harder and harder to find.
+Finally, Jon is passionate about driving a stick shift – his former car had a manual transmission, but his new one doesn’t – he says they’re just getting too hard to find.